-As the number and scale of international investigations has multiplied over the last few years, forensic accountants have been used by companies and their legal counsel to fulfil a wide range of investigative roles outside purely technical financial analysis.
+As the number and scale of international investigations has multiplied over the last few years, forensic accountants have been used by corporations and their legal counsel to fulfil a wide range of investigative roles outside purely technical financial analysis.
 A forensic accounting practice will now typically offer forensic technology and e-disclosure services, large-scale document review capability, corporate intelligence skills and the ability to undertake general investigation including interviewing of witnesses and suspects.

-The involvement of the forensic accountant in international investigations follows a typical arc; investigating the facts and circumstances around the matter through the analysis of financial records and interviews, supporting the document review and disclosure process, tracing the destination of any misappropriated funds or assets, and supporting recovery efforts.
+The involvement of the forensic accountant in international investigation follows a typical arc; investigating the facts and circumstances around the matter through the analysis of financial records and interviews, supporting the document review and disclosure process, tracing the destination of any misappropriated funds or assets, and supporting recovery efforts.
 The size and diversity of offerings found in the larger accounting firms also allows an investigation team to, for instance, bring in specific sector specialisms, or harness the skills of insolvency practitioners and valuation experts to support recovery efforts.
-Indeed the modern ‘investigative' forensic accountant may be defined as much by his or her armoury of tools and techniques that he or she can bring to a matter, as by his or her traditional core set of accountancy skills; understanding the principles of asset tracing in equity or predictive coding in e-disclosure is as important now as an appreciation of the workings of a balance sheet.
+Indeed the modern ‘investigative’ forensic accountant may be defined as much by his or her armoury of tools and techniques that he or she can bring to a matter, as by his or her traditional core set of accountancy skills; understanding the principles of asset tracing in equity or predictive coding in e-disclosure is as important now as an appreciation of the workings of a balance sheet.

 II FORENSIC ACCOUNTING